John McShain: Early life and education

-John McShain was born in Philadelphia, Pennsylvania, on December 21, 1896.
+McShain was born in Philadelphia, Pennsylvania, on December 21, 1896.
 His father founded a successful construction company, which he was forced to take over at age 21 following his father's death in 1919.

-Building construction
+Career

+Construction

 Under McShain's management, the company became one of the leading builders in the United States.

-From the 1930s to the 1960s, the company worked on more than one hundred buildings in the Washington, D.C., area.
-The company built or was the prime contractor for a number of landmark structures including The Pentagon, the Jefferson Memorial, the John F. Kennedy Center for the Performing Arts, the Library of Congress annex, Washington National Airport, the Basilica of the National Shrine of the Immaculate Conception, and the 1949–52 reconstruction of the White House.
-Of his many construction projects, McShain also built the Franklin D. Roosevelt Library in Hyde Park, New York.
+From the 1930s to the 1960s, the company worked on more than 100 buildings in the Washington metropolitan area.
+The company built or was the prime contractor for a number of landmark structures, including the Pentagon, the Jefferson Memorial, the John F. Kennedy Center for the Performing Arts, the Library of Congress annex, Washington National Airport, the Basilica of the National Shrine of the Immaculate Conception, and the 1949–1952 reconstruction of the White House.
+McShain also built the Franklin D. Roosevelt Library in Hyde Park, New York.

 His career as a building contractor garnered McShain significant wealth.
 He started the John McShain Charities as his philanthropy arm.
 McShain acquired the Barclay Hotel on Philadelphia's Rittenhouse Square and became part owner of the Skyscraper By The Sea, the 400-room Claridge Hotel in Atlantic City, New Jersey.